CracktheDom/aws-bootcamp-cruddur-2023/journal/week3.md

 ### Go to Cruddur Sign In Page
-* Sign in the with same credentials used on the Cognito ***Create user*** page I received a "user Session is null" error, when I look at the user info for the newly created user, the page displayed the "Force Password Change" under the Email verified section, but the app has not been fully implemented to utilize password changes, so exeucted the following command in a terminal:
+* Sign in the with same credentials used on the Cognito ***Create user*** page I received a "user Session is null" error, when I look at the user info for the newly created user, the page displayed the "Force Password Change" under the Email verified section, but the app has not been fully implemented to utilize password changes, so I executed the following command in a terminal:

 ```sh
 aws cognito-idp admin-set-user-password \